Maiwaziry/maiwaziry.github.io/README.md

 ## News
+- I was awarded a small grant for my research from UMass system - 2025
 - I got accepted to summer institute in computational social science (SICSS) - UPenn -- 2024
 - I was awarded summer enrichment award for my research from university of massachusetts  -- 2024